satyamsharma1193/AGWOCS/README.md

 Hi.
 This is the matlab code for AGWOCS hybrid metaheuristic.
-Just download the file and add te files to the matlab directly.
-After that just run the main.m file.
+Just download the file and browse it from the matlab directory.
+After that run the main.m file.